top of page

 square webpage66.png

-FORENSIC AUDIO AUTHENTICATION AND ANALYSIS
+FORENSIC AUDIO AUTHENTICATION & ANALYSIS

 Once the evidence is collected, the audio forensics expert will inspect the recording to determine its authenticity.
 In this digital age of advanced editing software, it's easy to manipulate an audio file, making it fake.
 The expert will examine the recording using SWGDE best practices to determine if an audio file has integrity.